Get

 To start your cat on omega-3s, you can change their food to one fortified with them.
 You can also purchase a supplement and add it to their regular meals.
 These are generally liquids added as a topper onto their meals or capsules with liquid inside that are either administered as a pill or broken open and mixed into their meal.

 You can purchase a supplement designed for cats and follow the dosage and storage instructions on the bottle.
-If your cat food already contains additional omega-3s, we would recommend talking to your vet about any additional supplements.
+If your cat food already contains additional omega-3s, we would recommend talking to a vet about any additional supplements.

 What Happens if You Miss a Dose?